Beyond the Linear Separability Ceiling: Aligning Representations in VLMs: Domain generalization

-In this evaluation, models were fine-tuned on one dataset (e.g., OpenWorld) and evaluated on the other (e.g., HOI) to assess their ability to generalize beyond the training domain's specific concepts and structures.
-The dataset column in the table indicates the evaluation dataset, where the evaluation is done on the other dataset.
+In this evaluation, models were fine-tuned on one Bongard dataset (e.g., OpenWorld) and evaluated on the other (e.g., HOI) to assess their ability to generalize beyond the training domain's specific concepts and structures.
+The dataset column in Table~\ref{tab:cross_domain_peft} indicates the evaluation dataset (i.e., the model was trained on the other dataset).

-Across all models, a key observation in cross-domain generalization is that the generative accuracy remains tightly coupled with the final representation classification accuracy when trained with the combined loss (($\mathcal{L}_{\text{combined}}$).
+The results indicate that models can generalize their reasoning strategies to novel concepts within the same task paradigm.
+Pixtral demonstrates the most robust generalization, surpassing its LSC in both transfer directions.
+Phi shows strong generalization when trained on the broader relational concepts of HOI and tested on OpenWorld, but this success is not bidirectional.
+Across all models, a key observation is that generative accuracy remains tightly coupled with the final representation classification accuracy when trained with the combined loss ($\mathcal{L}_{\text{combined}}$), suggesting the learned alignment is a general property, not specific to the training data distribution

-\textbf{Conditional generalization of Phi.} It successfully surpasses its LSC when trained on the broader HOI dataset and tested on OpenWorld, but this success is not bidirectional.

-\textbf{Robust generalization of Pixtral.} It consistently surpasses its LSC when transferring between domains when trained with $\mathcal{L}_{\text{combined}}$, succeeding via representation refinement.
-This ability to significantly improve performance in both transfer directions points to a more fundamentally sound approach for generalizable reasoning.